ahmed-al-balochi/LibreGaming/README.md

 ```
 sudo LibreGaming --heroic
 ```
 * To install Minigalaxy Launcher enter this command (For Arch Don't use sudo.
-Use yay or paru needed):
+Use yay or paru):
 ```
 sudo LibreGaming --minigalaxy
 ```